Archives Reading Room Policies

 - No eating or drinking is permitted in the reading room for the preservation of historic materials.

-- Only the archival research materials you are currently using, personal notebooks, pencils, headphones or earbuds, digital cameras, cell phones, tablets, and laptop computers are allowed in the Archives Reading Room.
+- Aside from the archival research materials you are currently using, the only materials allowed in the reading room are: personal notebooks, pencils (mechanical or wooden), headphones or earbuds, digital cameras, cell phones, tablets, laptop computers, or any adaptive/assistive equipment.
 All other belongings can be stored by the Archives Reference Desk or in lockers by the entrance on the first floor.

-- Jackets are not allowed in the Archives Reference Room.
+- Coats and jackets are not allowed in the Archives Reference Room.

 - The Archives staff has the right to inspect any materials taken in or removed from the Archives Reading Room for security purposes.